MMO USAPA Sanctioning

 What is Medal-Match Only (MMO) Sanctioning?

-The MMO option allows USAPA sanctioning for tournaments that may be new or previously non-sanctioned, or in new tournament locations with few trained referees.
-If MMO is requested for a subsequent year, USAPA will review on a case-by-case basis.
+The MMO option allows USAPA sanctioning for tournaments that are new or previously non-sanctioned.
+If MMO sanctioning is requested for a subsequent year, it must meet the following criteria.

 MMO Sanctioning requires only the following matches to be refereed:

-- the match leading up to the bronze match
+- Plus the 2 matches leading up to the medal matches

-As a requirement of the MMO sanctioning option, tournament directors must provide an opportunity for referee training during or before the event.
-USAPA recommends a referee training class conducted by a certified referee prior to the event with an option of referee shadowing during the event.
+As a requirement of the MMO sanctioning option, tournament directors must provide an opportunity for referee training before and during (e.g. shadowing) the event.
+USAPA recommends a referee training class conducted by a certified referee or registered trainer prior to the event with an option of referee shadowing during the event.

 Sanctioning Benefits to Tournament Directors